-In a further challenge for PKU patients, some of the neurocognitive outcomes associated with PKU, such as difficulty concentrating and reduced processing speed, can lead to problems forming interpersonal relationships, even among those treated from birth.
+In a further challenge for PKU patients, some of the neurocognitive outcomes associated with PKU, such as difficulty concentrating and reduced processing speed, can lead to problems forming interpersonal relationships.2 This may occur even among those treated from birth, but more research is required before this can be concluded.

 For instance, Bilder's review of psychiatric symptoms and disorders in PKU found that children with early-treated PKU still commonly experienced lower social competence.
 In the same paper, adults with early-treated PKU were also reported to experience issues with social isolation, withdrawal and lack of autonomy.
 These symptoms can lead to challenges forming and maintaining strong relationships.
 Additional research in the field, although scant, has suggested that difficulties forming relationships stem from the neuropsychological, behavioural and social symptoms that some patients report throughout their lives, attributable to their PKU.
+14